 Therefore, a consideration from ELSI perspective is required to examine the possibility of redesigning of the sociotechnical systems which resulted in the current PL laws and PL insurances.

-We started a discussion on the sociotechnical systems related to PL laws and insurances with members of the Center of Innovation (COI) Program, "Center of Kansei-Oriented Digital Fabrication."
-For future discussions with relevant stakeholders including manufacturers, consumers, ministries/agencies, and insurance companies, we have started to survey PL laws and PL insurance services, and leading cases of digital manufacturing in Japan and overseas.
+We discussed the sociotechnical systems related to PL laws and insurances with members of the Center of Innovation (COI) Program, "Center of Kansei-Oriented Digital Fabrication."
+For future discussions with relevant stakeholders including manufacturers, consumers, ministries/agencies, and insurance companies, we surveyed PL laws and PL insurance services, and leading cases of digital manufacturing in Japan and overseas.
 The survey looks into the philosophies behind PL laws, legislative history, court precedents, and insurances for individuals.